What is the difference between Comparable and Comparator Interface?

 Collections.sort(people, ageComparator);

-(Person person : people) {
+for (Person person : people) {

 System.out.println(person.getName() + " - " + person.getAge());